cloudposse/docs/content/kubernetes-backing-services/external-dns/external-dns.md

 ## Usage

-To leverage `external-dns`, you will need to add an annotations (e.g. `kubernetes.io/tls-acme: "true"`) to the `Ingress` resource.
+To leverage `external-dns`, you will need to add annotations (e.g. `kubernetes.io/tls-acme: "true"`) to the `Ingress` resource.

-With these in place, then `kube-lego` will handle all e2e TLS certificate issueing and save the certificate from Let's Encrypt to a secret specificied by the `tls` config.
+With these in place, then `kube-lego` will handle issuing of TLS certificates from Let's Encrypt and saving them to a Kubernetes secret specificied by the `tls` config parameter.

 Here are some examples: